City News Briefs

 Robert Indiana, who passed away in May 2018 at the age of 89, created the famous LOVE sculpture as a pop art image in 1964, and the first rendering in sculpture was made in 1970 and is located at the Indianapolis Museum of Art.
 There are fewer than 25 original LOVE sculptures in the United States.
 University Park is the second location in Texas, another is on display at the McNay Art Museum in San Antonio.

-February 2019 Update
+April 2019 Update

 Catch up on City items of interest, department-by-department.
 UPdate is a new online publication that is distributed mid-month.
-Read the February 2019 version of UPdate.
+Read the April 2019 version of UPdate.